Proper Garage Chemical Storage

 Regardless of your mechanical acumen, you most likely have chemicals at your home.
 Although they can be helpful, these same chemicals can also be lethal if handled incorrectly.
 Proper labels, and appropriate storage can keep you and your family safe.

-For more information on storing chemicals, chat with a knowledgeable expert at your local NAPA AUTO PARTS store
+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on storing chemicals, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.